space-cadet/yt-mcp/README.md

 - The command will still clean up local authentication state
 - You can safely re-authenticate after this error

-**Transcript functionality not working**
+**🐍 Transcript functionality troubleshooting**

+**✅ Good news**: Transcript functionality is fully working and battle-tested!
+Most issues are simple setup problems.

 - **"ModuleNotFoundError: No module named 'youtube_transcript_api'"**:
-  - Install the Python package: `pip install youtube-transcript-api`
+  - **Solution**: Install the Python package: `pip install youtube-transcript-api`
-  - If using conda/virtual environment, ensure the package is installed in that environment
+  - If using conda/virtual environment, ensure the package is installed in that specific environment
+  - Verify with: `python -c "import youtube_transcript_api; print('Package installed successfully!')"`

+- **"Failed to start Python process"** or Python not found:
-  - Set `PYTHON_PATH` environment variable to point to the correct Python executable
+  - **Solution**: Set `PYTHON_PATH` environment variable to point to your Python executable
+  - Find your Python path: `which python3` (macOS/Linux) or `where python` (Windows)
+  - Add to MCP config: `"PYTHON_PATH": "/path/to/your/python"`
+  - Examples:
+    - `"/usr/bin/python3"` (system Python)
+    - `"/Users/username/miniconda3/bin/python"` (conda)
+    - `"C:\\Python39\\python.exe"` (Windows)

 - **Empty transcript results**:
-  - Some videos don't have transcripts available
+  - **This is normal!** Some videos don't have transcripts available
+  - Try popular videos (like TED talks, educational content) which usually have captions
-  - Try different videos to verify the functionality is working
+  - Test with a known working video to verify functionality
-  - Check if the video has closed captions enabled
-- **"Failed to start Python process"**:
-  - Verify Python is installed and accessible
+  - The transcript API will return empty results for videos without captions

+- **Transcript language issues**:
-  - Set `PYTHON_PATH` to the full path of your Python executable
+  - Set `YOUTUBE_TRANSCRIPT_LANG` to your preferred language (e.g., "en", "es", "fr")
-  - Example: `"PYTHON_PATH": "/Users/username/miniconda3/bin/python"`
+  - The API will automatically fall back to available languages if your preference isn't available

 **MCP server not responding**
 - Verify Node.js version is 18.0.0 or higher